-The goal of the Light Technical Rescue Team (LTRT) is to respond immediately to an emergency situation that occurs in or near our community.
-LTRT #421 is part of the Statewide Emergency Response Plan, as such, there is a possibility that the team may be requested to respond outside of their service area and throughout the region as a state resource.
+The department is able to provide specialized rescue services in unique situations because of its technical rescue operations.
+The goal of the Technical Rescue Team (TRT) is to respond immediately to an emergency situation that occurs in or near the Lakeland community.
+The department’s TRT #421 is part of the Statewide Emergency Response Plan, as such, there is a possibility that the team may be requested to respond outside of their service area and throughout the region as a state resource.

-Monthly training is conducted by LTRT State Certified In-House Instructors (referenced in the annual reports training calendar).
+Monthly training is conducted by TRT Certified In-House Instructors (referenced in the annual reports training calendar).
 Mandatory training includes rope training four times a year and confined space, structural collapse, trench, and vehicle/machinery rescue training two times a year.
 Each training session with the exception of trench (8 hours) rescue, is a minimum of 4 hours.